 The MyDiabet.es Pilot Research Project has developed a core pilot information strategy for implementation that aims to provide accessible, easy to read, while supporting healthcare professionals and patients’ informational needs.
 The approach is designed to help increase health literacy

 Basic health literacy information has been compiled from the existing knowledge base and written in accessible language.

 The Pilot serves as a needs assessment to determine if there is a demand for this tool with trusted information.

-The prototype of the MyDiabet.es website is available online in English.
-A survey has been created on Survey Monkey.
-The prototype will be reviewed by two groups of experts
+A prototype of the MyDiabet.es website was sert up and made available online in English.
+A survey was then created on Survey Monkey.
+The prototype was reviewed by two groups of experts

 1) participants from the JA-CHRODIS project and

-The experts will be asked to assess the need for this type of tool and information.
-They also will rate the prototype, including the existing topics and information.
-They are asked to evaluate the prototype, identify gaps and make suggestions for improvements.
-User feedback is vital in order to determine and to meet the health information needs of patients, healthcare professionals and other stakeholders.
+The experts were asked to assess the need for this type of tool and information.
+They rated the prototype, including the existing topics and information.
+They evaluated the prototype to identify gaps and make suggestions for improvements.
+User feedback is beleived to be vital in order to determine and to meet the health information needs of patients, healthcare professionals and other stakeholders.

-This site is currently undergoing testing by representatives from the health professions who deal directly with patients and require to give them information and guidance in avoiding, managing and living with chronic diseases.
+The site underwent testing by representatives from the health professions who deal directly with patients and require to give them information and guidance in avoiding, managing and living with chronic diseases.

-It is also being used by patients to help identify the complete range of information and assistance that they require to deal with all aspects of a chronic disease and how they and their families can best benefit from such resources.
+It was also used by patients to help identify the complete range of information and assistance that they require to deal with all aspects of a chronic disease and how they and their families can best benefit from such resources.